corda/corda-docs-portal/content/en/docs/corda-os/4.8/tut-two-party-contract.md

 - tut
 - party
 - contract
-title: Write the contract
+title: Modify the contract
 ---

-# Write the contract
+# Modify the contract

 For most CorDapps, you will want to impose some constraints on how their states evolve over time: